Skip to main content

 File Form TDMV 19 with all documents and $100 application fee + $200 license fee.
 DMV schedules facility inspection.

-New Hampshire: No Sales Tax Advantage for Dealers
+New Hampshire's No-Sales-Tax Advantage for Dealers

-Note: NH does impose the Meals & Rooms (Rentals) Tax and a Business Profits Tax/Business Enterprise Tax on businesses.
+Note: NH does impose the Meals & Rooms (Rentals) Tax and a Business Profits Tax / Business Enterprise Tax on businesses.

 How much does a New Hampshire auto dealer bond cost?

 New Hampshire auto dealer bonds ($25,000) typically cost $250-$2,500 per year based on credit.
 Excellent credit (750+) pays $250-$500 (1-2%).
 Good credit (680-749) costs $500-$1,000 (2-4%).
 Fair credit (620-679) ranges $1,000-$1,750 (4-7%).
 Lower credit scores may require up to $2,500 (10%).
-New Hampshire's $25,000 bond amount is lower than many neighboring states, keeping premiums affordable.
+NH's $25,000 bond amount is lower than many neighboring states, keeping premiums affordable.

 What is NH DMV Form TDMV 19A?